Volkswagen Polo GTI review

 The Volkswagen Polo GTI has been given subtle updates to its styling and cabin tech over the past few years, but like its predecessor, this supermini-sized hot hatchback has long found itself in a predicament.
 Typically a more sensible interpretation of the classic supermini, it has never quite been comfortable when transformed from its more humble origins.
 In its latest form though, does it finally offer a competitive supermini package?

-Visually, the Polo is not off to a great start.
-The now five-door-only body is largely shared with the standard Polo save for a few details, itself a pretty conservative and underwhelming design.
-It does have specific front and rear bumper assemblies, with trademark GTI design cues like the honeycomb grille and red highlights, but even they struggle to lift the Polo GTI above indistinct.
+Visually, it doesn’t get off to a great start, as aside from its new lighting units and bumpers, it’s hardly as arresting a sight as the Hyundai i20 N or (now-discontinued) Ford Fiesta ST. It does have specific front and rear bumper assemblies, with trademark GTI design cues such as the honeycomb grille and red highlights, but even they struggle to lift the GTI above indistinct.

 Volkswagen Polo GTI: in detail

 - Performance and 0-60 time > Competitive on-paper figures and flat power and torque curves correlate to a muscular feeling on the road